michael-korres-mk/mi-log-db/README.md

 - Persist per 10 batches in memory
 - Stayed with Batch Size = 1000 w/ around 2min on average (parsing & persisting)

+## Indexes
+- MiLog
+  - IP
+  - Timestamp
+- User
+  - Username

+The above domains are mainly used for the respective queries.
+Thus, indexes have been created based on them to speed things up.

 ## Security
 - Spring Security handles login (POST).